• Approach

 Charles Knowles

 Charlie is the President and Co-founder of the Wildlife Conservation Network (WCN), which has advanced a powerful new model of wildlife conservation.
 Charlie retired early as a successful Stanford-educated entrepreneur in Silicon Valley.
 He founded software company Rubicon Technology in 1989 and sold it in 1994.
-His retirement lasted six days, until he launched full-time into applying his business acumen and experience to wildlife conservation.
-In the 1990s, Charlie helped the Cheetah Conservation Fund and the Snow Leopard Conservancy grow into world-class conservation programs, which led to the formation of the Wildlife Conservation Network in 2002.
-The synthesis of creativity and practicality in Charlie’s’ approach has inspired thousands of passionate donors, as well as a rising generation of conservation pioneers.
+As a philanthropist, Charlie quickly became frustrated by the lack of transparency, efficiency, and collaboration in the wildlife conservation space.
+This, combined with a commitment to supporting community based conservation, led Charlie and his co-founders to create the Wildlife Conservation Network in 2002.
+The synthesis of creativity and practicality in Charlie’s approach has inspired thousands of passionate donors, as well as a rising generation of conservation pioneers.

 Margaret McCarthy